 Philips DreamStation, CPAP and BiPAP machines sold in recent years may pose a risk of cancer, lung damage and other injuries.Learn More

-The Duke University study came on the heels of findings published in the Journal of the American College of Cardiology in August, which found those prescribed digoxin were 26% more likely to die over the next four years.
+The study comes on the heels of findings published in the Journal of the American College of Cardiology in August, which found those prescribed digoxin were 26% more likely to die over the next four years.
 That translated to 95 deaths per 1,000 person-years for those given digoxin, compared with 67 per 1,000 person-years among those not given the heart drug.

 In a study published in June 2010, side effects of digoxin were linked to an increased risk of death among patients undergoing dialysis treatment, with the findings suggesting that the risk was dose-related, with higher rates of death found among dialysis patients given hire doses of the drug.